ground-creative/YourHomeServer/README.md

 # YourHomeServer

-A powerfull nodejs server based on express module to control tuya and miio devices locally or over the cloud
+A powerfull nodejs server based on express module to control different smart home device brands locally or over the cloud.

 ## Installation and start server